Rush505/valhardmode/README.md

 ## Known Issues

-* When removing or disabling the mod, item stacks or ore/fuel in Smelter-type objects over the normal max amount will be lost
+* When removing the mod, or loading a character that played on a modded server in a non-modded server, item stacks or ore/fuel in Smelter-type objects over the normal max amount will be lost